jonshiach/graphics-notes/_pages/06_3D_worlds.md

 // Define texture coordinates
 const float uv[] = {
     // front
-    0.0f, 0.0f,     // vertex co-ordinates are the same for each side 1.0f, 0.0f,     // of the cube so repeat every six vertices 1.0f, 1.0f,
+    0.0f, 0.0f,     // vertex coordinates are the same for each side 1.0f, 0.0f,     // of the cube so repeat every six vertices 1.0f, 1.0f,
     0.0f, 0.0f,